0xHasanM/0xhasanm.github.io/_posts/2020-09-23-AdvicesofNakerahPodcasts.md

 6. Try to build new skills and knowledge during your University life
 7. Try to be proactive in your work environment

+<u><a href="https://nakerah.net/podcast/23-mohamed-abdelrazek-cyber-security-solutions-architect-solutions/" style="color:#000000;">Nakerah Podcast 23, Mohamed Abdelrazek</a></u>

+1. Cybersecurity architects should understand the business environment
+2. CCIE certificate is high quality but not the end of the road
+3. all security jobs are complementary to each other
+4. Try to search for a mentor to guide you through your career
+5. Creating your lab will help you practice and improve your hands-on skills
+6. Your reputation is your capital
+7. Understanding IT basics is essential to build a solid security foundation

 ## Technical

 1. Basics of systems and networks are a must to start in CyberSecurity Carrer